dashpay/docs/docs/user/masternodes/setup-evonode.rst

 There are three options to proceed with upgrading an existing Core-only evonode to support Platform.
 Please choose one which is suitable for you:

-1. :ref:`Upgrade an existing dashmate node <evonode-upgrade-from-dashmate>`.
-If you already have a dashmate-based evonode that meets the :ref:`minimum system requirements
-   <evonode-hardware-reqs-table>`, you just need to update dashmate and obtain SSL certificates.
+1. Upgrade an existing dashmate node.
+If you already have a dashmate-based evonode that meets the :ref:`minimum system requirements <evonode-hardware-reqs-table>`, you just need to update dashmate and obtain SSL certificates.
+You can upgrade from :ref:`dashmate v0.25
+   <evonode-upgrade-from-dashmate>` or :ref:`dashmate v1.0 <evonode-upgrade-from-dashmate-v1>`.
-2. **Set up a dashmate node on a new host**.
-If you are running an evonode with dashd on a host that does not meet the :ref:`minimum system requirements <evonode-hardware-reqs-table>`, we recommend setting up a new server and migrating your evonode to it.
+2. :ref:`Set up a dashmate node on a new host <evonode-upgrade-new-host>`.
+If you are running an evonode with dashd on a host that does not meet the :ref:`minimum system requirements
+   <evonode-hardware-reqs-table>`, we recommend setting up a new server and migrating your evonode
+   to it.
 Consider the following details when evaluating this option:

    - You will need to set up a new server and keep the existing and new servers running while Core is syncing on the new server.